FREC PRE-HOSPITAL MEDICAL TRAINING

 G. Houser, lifeboat coxswain

 Most candidates will have to successfully complete FREC 3 before being allowed onto the FREC 4 course, however if you have NHS training at ECA level or above, you can go straight onto FREC 4.
 For those with no previous medical experience, you will have to do the full 5-day Level 3 before attempting FREC 4.
 If you can demonstrate appropriate prior medical learning/experience, you may be able to do the 3-day FPOS-I to FREC 3 conversion course, which should you choose, will ensure you are ready for the FREC 4.
-This shorter course is particularly suitable for those wanting clinical progression from FPOS-I.
+This shorter course is particularly suitable for those wanting clinical progression from FPOS-I. Please note, we are not currently doing these 3-day conversions due to pressure from other FREC courses.

 These qualifications have been clinically endorsed by the Faculty of Pre Hospital Care – The Royal College of Surgeons of Edinburgh.
 FREC 3 fulfils the competencies set out in Prehospital Emergency Medicine (PHEM) Skills Framework at descriptor Level D. This means that we can offer Prehospital Care qualifications that are both regulated and clinically endorsed, giving both employers and learners total assurance!
-In addition, FREC 4 sits on the PHEM framework at descriptor Level E. These qualifications are set to be extremely popular for those looking to progress in a career in the security industry, ambulance services and the event medical industry.
+In addition, FREC 4 sits on the PHEM framework at descriptor Level E.

 “Very knowledgeable trainer.
 He always made sure I understood the topic.
 I am pleased to say – 100% in the 12 lead ECG exam.
 Thank’s again!”